 Phyllis Kamrin violin, viola

 Ms. Kamrin received her B.M. from the Curtis Institute and her M.M. from the New England Conservatory.
 She is a member of the string quartet within the Left Coast Chamber Ensemble, and of the Alma Duo, an ensemble with guitar.
 She has played with the Sierra String Quartet, winners of the Duisberg Prize, the New Century Chamber Orchestra, and Philharmonia Baroque.
 Ms. Kamrin can be heard on the Kameleon, VQS, and Harmonia Mundi labels.

 Kurt Rohde, composer/violist/artistic advisor

 Violist and composer Kurt Rohde is a recipient of the Rome Prize, the Berlin Prize, a Guggenheim Fellowship, and is the winner of the 2012 Lydian String Quartet Commission Prize.
 He has received commission awards from Meet the Composer/New Music USA, the NEA, and the Barlow, Fromm, Hanson, and Koussevitzky Foundations.
 Mr. Rohde recently completed new works for eighth blackbird, the Scharoun Ensemble, pianist Genevieve Lee, and the Left Coast Chamber Ensemble.
-A Professor of Music Composition at UC Davis, he will be a Fellow at the Radcliffe Institute for 2012-13.
+A Professor of Music Composition at UC Davis, he was a Fellow at the Radcliffe Institute for 2012-13.
 Mr. Rohde will be in residence at the Copland House in New York in summer 2014. www.kurtrohde.com